 — for procedures in the chest (thoracoscopic surgery)

-Sometimes during minimally invasive surgery, the surgeon might have to switch to a traditional surgery after looking inside the body.
+Sometimes during minimally invasive surgery, the surgeon might have to switch to an open surgery after looking inside the body.
 This can happen if the problem is different from what the surgeon expected.

 What Are the Types of Minimally Invasive Surgery?